ukonpete/simple-mobile-vm/README.md

 Written in Java to run on Android.

+Note: To open the Android project it is located in the simpleMobileVMApp directory

 ## Details

   * More details available on [wiki](https://github.com/ukonpete/simple-mobile-vm/wiki)

 ## Release Notes

+* 2/18/2018
+  * Updated to support Android Studio (3.0.1) and related Gradle
+  * Updated unit tests as needed
+  * Generated updated javadoc
+  * Cleaned up code
 * 3/18/2017
   * Generated updated javadoc
 * 3/5/2017